bowdenk7/express-typescript-starter/README.md

 ## Project Structure
 The most obvious difference in a TypeScript + Node project is the folder structure.
-In a TypeScript project, you it's best to have seperate _source_  and _distributable_ files.
+In a TypeScript project, you it's best to have separate _source_  and _distributable_ files.
 TypeScript (`.ts`) files live in your `src` folder and after compilation are output as JavaScript (`.js`) in the `dist` folder.
 The `test` and `views` folders remain top level as expected.